 For instance, baby boomers are considered the population most at risk for hepatitis C simply because they were born before accurate blood screening protocols were mandated.
-This means anyone born between 1945 to 1965 should be tested for this virus.
+This means anyone born between

 Furthermore, today’s antiviral drugs can reduce the possibility of developing liver cancer or cirrhosis.

 It’s much more likely to have both HIV and hepatitis C if you use injectable drugs.
-Between 50 to 90 percent of drug users who were exposed to HIV through a needle also have hepatitis C.
+Between

-There is no correlation between your hepatitis C viral load and the progression of the virus.
+There’s no correlation between your hepatitis C viral load and the progression of the virus.
 In fact, the only reason a doctor takes stock of your specific viral load is to diagnose you, monitor progress you have with your medications, and ensure the virus is undetectable when treatments end.

-If you’re diagnosed with hepatitis C or suspect you might have come into contact with the virus, the best thing to do is arm yourself with information.
+If you’re diagnosed with hepatitis C infection or suspect you might have come into contact with the virus, the best thing to do is arm yourself with information.
 Your doctor is there to answer any questions you might have.